What are Lending Ratios?

 Lending ratios are extensively used in the underwriting approval processes for loans.
 Lending ratio usage varies across lenders.
 They apply different ratios in credit analysis, and the choice depends on the borrower’s goals and the projects where they plan to deploy capital.

 The ratios help to define whether individual or institutional borrowers will be able to fulfill financial obligations after obtaining a loan.
 The credit analysis process consists of qualitative and quantitative methods.
-Lending ratios are an integral part of the quantitative analysis.
+Lending ratios are an integral part of quantitative analysis.

 - Lending ratios exist to conduct credit and financial analysis of potential borrowers before loan origination.